amiralito/NRC2Dimer/README.md

+# Phylogenomics and diversification analysis of the NRC helper clade from 123 Solanaceae proteomes.

-# Supporting scripts and material for "Activation of plant immunity through conversion of a helper NLR homodimer into a resistosome".
+Supporting scripts and material for "Activation of plant immunity through conversion of a helper NLR homodimer into a resistosome".

 Resources:
 Software                            | Source